 ‘Oh, I am not prepared for Christmas at all!
 I have yet to send my greeting cards!’ exclaimed my friend.
 Do you have the same feeling and hope if only you could find more time-saving tips?

 Greetings can be sent in the form of a physical card or eCard.
 The physical card refers to the traditional card available from retail stores like Hallmark and Amazon.
-It can be handmade card too using card making supplies commonly found from Art Friend and Papermarket. eCard refers to an online card or homemade digital card where one can use your design or card design templates out there. eCard can easily be shared with friends via email or social media platforms.
-With the advent of mobile messaging, the eCard images can be delivered directly via mobile apps such as WhatsApp and WeChat.
+It can be handmade cards too using card-making supplies commonly found from Art Friend and Papermarket. eCard refers to an online card or homemade digital card where one can use your design or card design templates out there. eCard can easily be shared with friends via email or social media platforms.
+With the advent of mobile messaging, eCard images can be delivered directly via mobile apps such as WhatsApp and WeChat.

 I shall divide the target audience of festive greetings into the following three personality types with their associated preferences:

 - Group 1: The no-fuss fun-going lot

 They like to send short messages through social media platforms (for example WhatsApp, WeChat, etc.).
 Such messages are often recycled, cute and seasonal, in formats such as animated gifs, stickers, emojis, collages or videos.
 Above all, they love to touch as many people as possible, for instance, ex-colleagues, schoolmates and casual friends in a chat group.
 Hence, physical cards are not their cup of tea.

 - Group 2: The tech-savvy on-the-move lot

 The tech-savvy generation prefers the convenience and ability to send and receive their greetings anytime, anywhere, with any device.
 They are constantly on the move, either on business travel or overseas holidays.
 Hence, social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
 For close friends, sending eCard will be more appropriate as they can receive it on any social media platform.

 - Group 3: The sentimental lot